 Working with, and responding to the needs of, our community is held in high regard at Regent High School.
 We have developed partnerships on a local level which benefit students, professionals and wider members of the community.

-Our community partners include; The Francis Crick Institute, Global Generation, City Learning Centre, Somerstown Community Neighbourhood forum, The British Museum, British Library, Age UK Camden, Foundling Museum, Metropolitan Police, Camden Fairtrade Network, Camden Mela and Somerstown Festival, Anne Frank Trust and ARUP, Young Enterprise and The British Council.
+Our community partners include; The Francis Crick Institute, Central Saint Martins College of Arts and Design, Global Generation, City Learning Centre, Somers Town Community Association and Neighbourhood Forum, The British Museum, British Library, Age UK Camden, Foundling Museum, Metropolitan Police, Camden Fairtrade Network, Camden Mela and Somerstown Festival, Anne Frank Trust and ARUP, Young Enterprise and The British Council.

 We are committed to maintaining and developing these local partnerships for the benefit of young people across Camden, including younger pupils from our key primary schools.